brabster/tw-site-mkdocs/docs/posts/2024-08-15-time-travel-change-data-capture/index.md

 ### A messy solution

 If I create a CTE including only the rows after the timestamp of interest, I can then use a subquery to select only the updates up to the timestamp of interest.
-The row I want is the the one with the largest timestamp.
+The row I want is the one with the largest timestamp.

 ```sql title="Messy solution involving subqueries"
 WITH candidate_rows AS (